You can tailor your EMBA by choosing any elective from the following list.

 You must attend each session in order to pass this elective.

-Tech for Good Study Tour – Kenya has been created to provide an international elective option in Africa.
+Tech for Social Good study tour – Kenya has been created to provide an international elective option in Africa.
 It will allow students to:

 - Learn about the fundamental role of technology.
 In particular, digital - to tackle social challenges in a variety of fields “like healthcare, education, employment, democratic participation, migration, and the environment” (Nesta, 2017)